Mainspring: History

 Mainsprings appeared in the first spring-powered clocks, in 15th-century Europe.
-It replaced the weight hanging from a cord wrapped around a pulley, which was the power source used in all previous mechanical clocks.
-Around 1400 coiled springs began to be used in locks, and many early clockmakers were also locksmiths.
+They replaced the weight hanging from a cord wrapped around a pulley, which was the power source used in all previous mechanical clocks.
+Around the year 1400, coiled springs began to be used in locks, and many early clockmakers were also locksmiths.
 Springs were applied to clocks to make them smaller and more portable than previous weight-driven clocks, evolving into the first pocketwatches by 1600.
 Many sources erroneously credit the invention of the mainspring to the Nuremberg clockmaker Peter Henlein (also spelled Henle, or Hele) around 1511.
-However, many references in 15th-century sources to portable clocks 'without weights', and at least two surviving examples, show that spring-driven clocks existed by the early years of that century.
+However, there are many references in 15th-century sources to portable clocks 'without weights', and at least two surviving examples, which show that spring-driven clocks existed by the early years of that century.
 The oldest surviving clock powered by a mainspring is the Burgunderuhr (Burgundy Clock), an ornate, gilt chamber clock, currently at the Germanisches Nationalmuseum in Nuremberg, whose iconography suggests that it was made around 1430 for Philip the Good, Duke of Burgundy.